Bringing Peace, Love and Dairy to the World

 "My experience in public accounting has allowed me to work in a variety of fields with a variety of clients.
 I enjoy continuing my connection with the dairy industry, as my father was a part of this industry his entire working career both in the Azores and after immigrating to the US.
 On a more personal note, I enjoy all the wonders that Sonoma County has to offer and spending time with my dogs.
 I also, enjoy traveling, many outdoor activities and live theatre."

-Rich Martin, Director of Marketing
+Rich Martin, Chief Marketing Officer

 Rich has spent his entire career in the food industry and joined Redwood Hill Farm in early 2014.
 He grew up in Elk Grove, California and now lives in Petaluma with his wife and three children.
 He received his undergraduate degree and MBA from Saint Mary’s College.
 He started his career in the food industry in true entrepreneurial spirit by starting a food company, Nonni’s Biscotti, with his two former college roommates.
 After selling Nonni’s in the mid-90’s, Rich went on to manage sales & marketing for a number of successful food brands.
 He has a particular passion for organic food and really enjoys developing and launching new products.